Sol · 0 light-years

 light-years.
 A young K-type star with a known debris disc and at least one

-astrophage needs.
+stone in this model.
 It sits about 10.5 light-years from the Sun.

 40 Eridani — 10 light-years from Tau Ceti, about 16 from the